vivo-ai-lab/BlueLM/README_EN.md

 - [📚 Disclaimer, License and Citation](#Disclaimer-License-and-Citation)
 - [📠 Contact Us](#Contact-Us)

+# News and Updates

+- 2024.03.25 We update the checkpoints of BlueLM-7B-Chat-32K to support function calling capability.
+We provide an OpenAI-style API in [api_server.py](openai_api_demo/api_server.py).

 # Models Introduction

 BlueLM is a large-scale open-source language model independently developed by the vivo AI Lab.
 This release includes 2K and 32K context length versions for both Base and Chat models.